How to Sell a House By Owner in Missouri

 How does FSBO work in Missouri?

-FSBO is a method of selling your home without the involvement of a listing agent.
+FSBO is a method of selling your home without a listing agent.
 In a FSBO scenario, the seller assumes the responsibilities that would usually fall to their agent, such as pricing the home, marketing it to potential buyers, arranging showings, and negotiating the deal.
+This lets homeowners save on agent commissions.

 Next: Consult our guide on who pays closing costs when selling a house by owner for more details.

-Most people who sell by owner will need to hire an attorney to review and prepare key documents and make sure paperwork is filled out properly, such as the seller’s disclosures.
+Most people who sell by owner need a legal professional to review and prepare key documents and make sure paperwork is filled out properly, such as the seller’s disclosures.
 We’ll address what disclosures are required when selling a house in Missouri later in this post.

 Why sell a house by owner in Missouri?